drake69/semseeker/README.md

 - the sample sheet should contain:
   - Sample_ID for the column of the sample name
   - Sample_Group for the dolumn of population
+  - The popularion should be identifed into the Sample_Group column as "Reference","Control","Case"

 The outcomes are:
 - per each population
 - bed graph file with the delta methylation value above and under the outline threshold